• Mon. Feb 3rd, 2025

 A VAST & VARIED STORY

 Coffee has a vast and varied story that is woven into many cultures.
-Tracing its evolution from a simple concoction to the popular drink we enjoy today, it has also created several traditions.
+Tracing its evolution from a simple concoction to the popular drink enjoyed globally today, it has also created several traditions.
 Among the myriad of coffee beverages, the frappe stands out not only for its refreshing taste but also for its intriguing history.

 The Origins Of the Frappe